minibolt-guide/minibolt/guide/bonus/bitcoin/ordisrespector.md

 ### Build

-* Enter the command to compile the custom binaries
+* Enter the command to compile

   ```sh
   $ make -j$(nproc)